 Among Division III men's coaches, he was the second fastest in history to 100 victories and is believed to have won more games in his first five seasons than any coach in Division III history.

-Tauer’s first six teams compiled a 147-30 overall mark (83-percent win clip).
-Tauer has the fourth highest winning percentage of all 1,000+ NCAA coaches, and second best among Division III coaches.
-That includes a 110-19 record against conference opponents, a 6-for-6 run in MIAC regular-season championships (solo or shared), and an 18-8 postseason record.
+Tauer’s first seven teams compiled a 161-42 overall mark (79-percent win clip).
+Tauer's winning percentage ranks in the top 10 of all 1,000+ NCAA coaches.
+That includes a 122-28 record against conference opponents, a 6-for-7 run in MIAC regular-season championships (solo or shared), and an 18-9 postseason record.

 Tauer is just the third head coach for St. Thomas men’s basketball since 1954.
 He’s continued an impressive tradition that has the Tommies ranked No. 3 among all 400-plus Division III programs in all-time victories.